-Alternatively, you may use the ABTA arbitration scheme referred to below.
+Alternatively, you may use the ABTA arbitration scheme referred to in Section A clause 14.

 The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under The Package Travel and Linked Travel Arrangements Regulations 2018 for Sailing Holidays Ltd. 5218, and in the event of their insolvency, protection is provided for the following:

 2. flight inclusive packages that commence outside of the UK, which are sold to customers outside of the UK.